-An 11-step action plan to follow after a failed driving test
+An 11-step action plan to follow after a failed test

 Step 1: Take a well-earned break

 There's no harm in forgetting about driving for a bit.
-Chill out for a day or two, put things into perspective and realise that in the UK, over 50% of people fail their driving test at any given time.
+Chill out, put things into perspective and realise that in the UK, over 50% of people fail their driving test at any given time.
 What's happened is quite normal, no matter why you failed.

 Step 2: Examine the facts

 Don't drive yourself mad thinking about what happened.
 Memories are imperfect and your mind will play tricks on you.
-Look at your driving test report and revisit the feedback from your examiner, because awareness of what went wrong is always required.
+Look at your driving test report and the feedback from your examiner, because awareness of what went wrong is vital.

 Step 3: Speak openly with other drivers